 To start with, I’d skip the programs that don’t allow you transfer points to airlines.
 You can get better redemption rates for award flights by transferring your points to frequent flyer programs.

 American Express is great if you want the most flexible program.
-The Premier Rewards Gold Card from American Express, with its triple points for airfare and double points for eating out, gas and groceries, is a good choice.
+The American Express® Premier Rewards Gold Card, with its triple points for airfare and double points for eating out, gas and groceries, is a good choice.
 The Amex EveryDay® Preferred Credit Card card offers triple points for groceries, which may make it a better choice, depending on your spending habits.
 The third contender is the Business Gold Rewards Card, which allows you some flexibility in choosing your bonus categories.
-With that card, you could earn triple points for gas.
+Although it is not a gas credit card, it earns triple points for gas.

 If I wanted to maximize the points I earned through spending, I’d probably go with Chase Ultimate Rewards.
 The cards in Chase’s lineup have complimentary bonus earning categories, allowing you to earn points fast.